MolecularBioinformatics/prm_manuscript/README.md

 # Predictive ranking of metabolites manuscript
-Contains Supplementary Tables (S1, S2, S3, and S4) and data associated with the "[GEMCAT](https://github.com/MolecularBioinformatics/GEMCAT) - A new algorithm for gene expression-based prediction of metabolic alterations" manuscript.
+Contains Supplementary Tables (S1, S2, S3, and S4) and data associated with the "GEMCAT - A new algorithm for gene expression-based prediction of metabolic alterations" manuscript.
+[BioRxiv link](https://www.biorxiv.org/content/10.1101/2024.01.15.575710v1)

-BioRxiv:

 ****
 The repository contains the following: